geowarin/dotfiles-mac/README.md

 ## Making changes

-When you modify the files that are not versionned, from your home directory, use `df add .config/my/file`, `df commit` and `df push`.
+When you modify files that are not versionned, from your home directory, use `df add .config/my/file`, `df commit` and `df push`.
 Otherwise simply `df add -u` to add all the modified files to staging.